Updated Dec 11, 2019

-The chart above illustrates dramatic rises and drops in California’s Central Valley salmon population over the years.
-Survival of California’s iconic salmon, as well as the $1.4 billion salmon industry, which supports 23,000 jobs in most coastal communities in Northern California, is in serious danger of collapse.
+The chart above illustrates a long term dramatic drop in California’s Central Valley salmon population.
+California’s iconic salmon, which provides $1.4 billion in economic value to California’s economy and supports 23,000 jobs throughout California, is in serious danger of collapse.
+Why?

 At the same time Central Valley salmon rivers were largely straightening and river banks were armored with heavy rock, or diked and leveed, mostly to create more farmland.
 This denied baby salmon access to the banks, edges, side channels, and floodplains where they’d historically found rich feeding grounds and safe refuge to hide from predators.